joanalopes7/Data-analysis-with-ML/README.md

 **"Section 4_Deep Learning Task":** Similarly to the objectives of Section 3, methods of Deep Learning are applied in Section 4.

 **"Primary exploration of DL models":** This unstructured file corresponds to the initial exploration of DL models, containing the Deep Learning information presented during the intermediate classroom evaluation.
 It served as the foundation for improving our approach to the Deep Learning models proposed as "future work," which are presented in the "Section 4_Deep Learning Task" notebook.
-This file can be found in the "data" folder.
+This file can be found in the "Recycling" folder.

 **"Gene-Disease Association Prediction presentation":** This PDF file corresponds to our presentation for the intermediate evaluation that took place on January 13, 2025.<br>